 7. Design the Workflow

 Sketch out the automated workflow, outlining rules and developing triggers for automated responses.
 For example, when a customer requests a test drive, a workflow could be triggered to suggest convenient times to take cars for a spin, followed by a confirmation email and appointment reminders.
-Internally, the system could also match the customers with a sales representative and trigger alerts to support staff to pull requested cars from the lot and get them ready in advance of test-drive appointments.
+Internally, the system could also match customers with a sales representative and trigger alerts to support staff to pull requested cars from the lot and get them ready in advance of test-drive appointments.

 8. Train the Team

-Give your staff plenty of advance notice about your workflow automation plans and provide reassurance that although their roles may change, you’ll be bringing them up to speed on the new technology and helping them feel comfortable with it.
+Give your staff plenty of advance notice about your workflow automation plans and provide reassurance that although their roles may change, you’ll be bringing them up to speed on the new technology and helping them get comfortable with it.
 After all, the goal of automation is to make their jobs easier.
 Provide hands-on training that shows the team exactly how to manage and monitor the automated workflow, for example, by staying on top of alerts about online test-drive signups.

 Change can be hard, so you might experience some resistance, but communicating a clear path from the current manual process to the new automated system and providing step-by-step training should help ease the transition.
-And don’t forget to let people know who to contact to ask questions about the new system or troubleshoot technical issues.
+And don’t forget to let people know whom to contact to ask questions about the new system or troubleshoot technical issues.

 9. Implement the Workflow